Soldier Hollow Boasts Olympic Quality Fun Minutes From Salt Lake City

 Twelve hundred feet below, at the base of the slope, cheers erupt as the latest group of tethered tubes slid to a not-so-graceful stop in a snowy mass of mittens, beanies, and giggles.
 (If you follow along on Instagram, Snapchat, or Facebook (which you are, right?) then you likely saw my Olympic-worthy dismount!)

 The most scenic venue of the Utah Olympic Legacy locations, Soldier Hollow Nordic Center offers so much more than snow-tubing.
 Built to host the 2002 Winter Olympic Games, Soldier Hollow’s world-class facilities hosted the Biathlon and Cross Country Skiing events.

 And unlike skiing, there’s no need for lessons or special gear to rent or buy.
-Warm winter clothes and a sense of adventure are all that’s required to bask in the unadulterated joy of flying down a snow-covered mountainside.
+Warm winter clothes and a sense of adventure are all that is required to bask in the unadulterated joy of flying down a snow-covered mountainside.

 Like the saying goes, getting there is half the fun.
 The 45-minute drive from Salt Lake City east to the Soldier Hollow Nordic Center (1370 West Soldier Hollow Lane Midway, Utah) brings you through the gorgeous Wasatch Mountain State Park and into post-card worthy town of Midway.

 It’s imperative to check snow conditions and availability on their website before arriving at the Soldier Hollow Nordic Center, especially since snow tubing is seasonal.

-Hours and Ticket Prices:
+Soldier Hollow Hours and Ticket Prices:

-During the winter season, the Soldier Hollow Nordic Center opens for tubing Monday thru Friday noon – 8 pm, 10 am – 8 pm on Saturday and noon to 4 pm on Sunday.
+During the winter season, the Soldier Hollow Nordic Center opens for tubing Monday thru Friday from noon – 8 pm, 10 am – 8 pm on Saturday, and noon to 4 pm on Sunday.
 Tickets cost $24 for adults (13+). $22 for 6-12 years, and $12 for 3-5 years.
 SHNC is proud to offer military discounts.

 As always, follow along on social media to be part of the adventure!